geyang/deep_learning_papers_TLDR/ICLR 2017/Understanding deep learning requires rethinking generalization.md

 ## Notes

+Machine learning is about generalization garantee.

-in the regime where the network's learning capability is much greater than the dataset, the network can virtually learn any random function.
+In the regime where the network's learning capability is much greater than the dataset, the network can virtually learn any random function.
 Therefore conventional theories like VC dimensions does not distinguish between the two
 cases: